hemant4494/AI/Home.md

 * "AI for K-12" symposium, October 20, 2018 in Washington, DC, part of the AAAI Fall Symposium series.
 Twitter hashtag [#AI4K12](https://twitter.com/search?q=%23AI4K12&src=typd).

 ### Resources
+Please use [this form](https://docs.google.com/forms/d/e/1FAIpQLSdn9G93qavpHk2r1xKikm4o0ftcRYGPvPCrKZ8UEWnWbGhFAA/viewform) to submit suggestions to our curated directory of AI for K-12 resources.

 The AI for K-12 guidelines will be modeled after the 2017 CSTA K-12 Computer Science Standards.
 You can:

 * [Read about the CSTA K-12 Computer Science Standards](https://www.csteachers.org/page/standards).
 Click on the "Standards" pulldown menu to view a searchable version of the standards.